On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Conclusions and possible generalizations

 As examples of target manifold conditions appearing in the literature, we mentioned also $\SL(3)$ and $\SO(3)$ in the introduction.
 However, in addition to \(\SL(3)\) being not compact, both $\SL(3)$ and $\SO(3)$ are not simply connected.
-This motivates us to investigate possible enhancements to our extension operator.
+This motivates us to investigate possible enhancements to our construction of extensions.
 While the compactness issue could be solved by looking at a compactified version of the manifold in the spirit of Alexandroff compactification, the lack of connectedness poses the biggest hurdle.
 In particular, motivated by the discussion in Section~\ref{sec:conn_trace} about the connection between the extendability of Sobolev functions between manifolds and the surjectivity of the trace operator for such functions, two further research directions seem relevant.
 First, what can we say in the case that \(2\le p<3\le d\) and \(\pi_1(N)\ne 0\)?
-We know that the trace operator is not surjective, but this does not necessarily imply that also no extension operator can exist (see also the discussion before Proposition~\ref{prop:case2.2}).
+We know that the trace operator is not surjective, but this does not necessarily imply that also no extension can exist (see also the discussion before Proposition~\ref{prop:case2.2}).
 A solution to this problem would include the cases \(N=\SL(3)\) and \(N=\SO(3)\) for \(p=2\) in dimension \(d=3\).
 However, if one allows for a larger dimension \(d\), keeping the constraint that \(2\le p < d\), then the higher homotopy groups will start to play a role.
-Thus, inspired by the positive result in Proposition~\ref{prop:case2.2}, the second line of investigation could be whether it is possible to construct an extension operator if \(\pi_1(N)\) is finite and \(\pi_{2}(N)=\dots=\pi_{\lfloor p-1\rfloor}(N)=0\).
+Thus, inspired by the positive result in Proposition~\ref{prop:case2.2}, the second line of investigation could be whether it is possible to construct an extension if \(\pi_1(N)\) is finite and \(\pi_2(N)=\dots=\pi_{\lfloor p-1\rfloor}(N)=0\).
 Possible applications could be again \(N=\SL(3)\) or \(N=\SO(3)\) for \(p=3<d\), because \(\pi_1(N)=\Z_2\) and \(\pi_2(N)=0\) in both cases.

-However, despite these special examples, the somehow smoldering question seems to be the one about necessary conditions for the existence of an extension operator as in Theorem~\ref{thm:target_ext}.
+However, despite these special examples, the somehow smoldering question seems to be the one about necessary conditions for the existence of extensions as in Theorem~\ref{thm:target_ext}.
 In view of the very recent results in \cite{VS24}, one could conjecture that the lower homotopy groups have to be merely finite and do not need to be trivial.

 \addtocontents{toc}{ }

 \theequation{A.\arabic{equation}}